 How to Apply

-Review of applications will begin on January 10th for fall admission.
+Deadline for applications is January 10th for fall admission.
 Delay in receipt of any of the application materials will delay consideration of your application.

 Applications for admission must be submitted on-line.

 As part of the on-line application you will supply the names, addresses, phone numbers, titles, and email addresses for 3 reviewers.
-The emails will go out to these reviewers upon completion of your application.
+Emails requesting letters of recommendation will go out to these reviewers upon completion of this portion of your application.

 As part of the on-line application you can upload your Statement of Purpose.
 Write a statement in which you describe your objectives in applying to the graduate program in Geological Sciences at the UO, your preparation and skills, your personal and academic accomplishments, your scientific interests, and your goals for the future.
 The statement provides the opportunity for you to inform the admissions committee about any intangibles not represented elsewhere in your application.
 If there are specific faculty that you are interested in working with, you are encouraged to identify them in the statement.
 The statement should be no more than one page.
 We recommend that students upload a pdf rather than paste their text in the on-line application.